MicrosoftDocs/SupportArticles-docs/support/sql/releases/sqlserver-2019/cumulativeupdate21.md

 ### Issue two

-This issue is caused by a change introduced in this cumulative update for the [Managed Instance link](/azure/azure-sql/managed-instance/managed-instance-link-feature-overview) feature.
+This issue is caused by a change introduced in SQL Server 2019 CU20 for the [Managed Instance link](/azure/azure-sql/managed-instance/managed-instance-link-feature-overview) feature.
 Assume that the databases of an Always On availability group have one of the following conditions:

 - The databases use memory-optimized tables, the FileStream class, or multiple log files.